How to Find a Job After College

 Many college and university career centers will work one-on-one with students to identify their skills and interests, research on the job market and companies, craft recent graduate resumes, and conduct practice interviews.
 Some colleges, like North Central, also provide free access to premium online tools like Handshake and Big Interview.
-North Central’s career development staff also offer a wide range of programs and services throughout the academic year; this year, those include an online All-majors Job and Internship Fair, for example.
+North Central’s career development staff also offers a wide range of programs and services throughout the academic year; this year, those include an online All-majors Job and Internship Fair, for example.

-In other words, your connection with career services isn’t a one and done situation.
+In other words, as a college grad, your connection with career services isn’t a one and done situation.
 “You’re not alone,” says Nunez.
 “We’re here to help you every step of the way.
 You don’t need to do this by yourself.”

 Many people, whether students or parents or members of the general public, assume that a person's major dictates what they do for a living.
 Not so.
 The reality is, your major doesn’t matter as much as your skills and interests.
 That’s why English majors effectively go into sales and biology majors work in business.
 And most people successfully change jobs multiple times throughout their lives – and often change careers as well.